niloysh/testbed-automator/labs/lab1/README.md

   namespace: workshop
 ...
 ```
-Here, we have specified the `namespace` inside the `metadata`.
-Let's go ahead and deploy it with:
+We have specified the `namespace` inside the `metadata`.
+Let's go ahead and deploy it:
 ```bash
 kubectl apply -f ubuntu-ws.yaml
 ```
-To check the status of our new pod, add `-n <namespace>` to the `kubectl get pods` command:
+To check the status of our new pod, add `-n <namespace>` to the `kubectl get pods`:
 ```bash
 kubectl get pods -n workshop
 ```